2 judges were recently disciplined for misconduct related to the COVID-19 pandemic.

-The Arizona Commission on Judicial Conduct publicly reprimanded a judge for failing to grant a continuance requested by an attorney who had COVID-19 symptoms or to make arrangements to allow the attorney to appear telephonically and then granting a default judgment against the attorney’s client, a defendant in a civil traffic case.
-Sears, Order (Arizona Commission on Judicial Conduct January 26, 2022).
+- Judge failed to grant a continuance requested by an attorney who had COVID-19 symptoms or to make arrangements to allow the attorney to appear telephonically and then granted a default judgment against the attorney’s client, a defendant in a civil traffic case.
+Sears, Order (Arizona Commission on Judicial Conduct January 26, 2022) (admonishment).

 - Judge spoke sharply to court staff when disconnected from a Zoom hearing and yelled at court staff when lawyers and parties were allowed into the courtroom prior to the scheduled time for a case.
 Quickle, Order (Arizona Commission on Judicial Conduct June 11, 2021) (reprimand).

 - Judge repeatedly failed to wear a face covering when interacting with the public and staff in court facilities as required by administrative orders, failed to require individuals in his courtroom to abide by administrative orders, and appeared “to publicly denigrate those orders.”
 Goodman, Order (Arizona Commission on Judicial Conduct May 13, 2021) (reprimand).

 - Judge displayed improper demeanor toward 2 criminal defense attorneys appearing by phone for an arraignment on the first day after the stay-at-home order was in effect.
 In the Matter Concerning Connolly, Decision and order (California Commission on Judicial Performance April 2, 2021) (admonishment for this and other misconduct).

 - , in addition to other misconduct.
 In the Matter of Guthrie, Order (New Mexico Supreme Court April 25, 2022) (permanent resignation).